silasmathes/nashvitality_bdy/README.md

 ###**Getting Started**

+Sign up for an account with Appcelerator.
+Confirm your account (via email) and download Titanium Studio for your app.

 Install Titanium Studio from Appcelerator using the instructions here: http://docs.appcelerator.com/titanium/3.0/#!/guide/Quick_Start

+1. It may be necessary to download the Java SE 6 Runtime. http://support.apple.com/kb/DL1572?viewlocale=en_US&locale=en_US

+Install the NashVitality ios Github repository into Titanium Studio by copying the project url from github:  https://github.com/code-for-nashville/nashvitality_ios

+In Titanium Studio, choose File-->Import-->Git-->Git Repository As New Project.
+Login with your github credentials and then paste the url into the URI field.

 Install the following modules using the directions from Appcelerator here: http://docs.appcelerator.com/titanium/3.0/#!/guide/Using_a_Module